juliemoynat/fork-add-on-contact-form-7-mailpoet/README.md

 Accessibility issues, Contact Form 7 compatibility and JavaScript compatibility have been improved.

-### 1. Compatibility of lists checkboxes with Contact Form 7
+### 1. Bug: compatibility of lists checkboxes with Contact Form 7

 The latest versions of Contact Form 7 have changed important things to make error messages work: